mt-support/tribe-ext-divi-compatibility/readme.txt

 * Adjusted the margin and padding of event title in list
 * Adjusted the padding of the day name in the list
 * Adjusted the line-height of event duration
+* Fixed the issue where the spinner was always visible when using the Divi Builder plugin
+* Fixed formatting issues of the Mini Calendar widget and the Advanced List Widget caused by the Divi Builder plugin overriding some styling

 = 1.1.0 2018-06-13 =